NYAY: Congress confident of increasing votes but not seats

 When the Congress realised that the talks of the new taxes will irk the middle class then it swung for damage control and came up with a new way to implement the NYAY.

-Surjewala told a Hindi news channel that the party will finance the scheme by reducing five percent of the central government's establishment expenditure that is Rs.
+Surjewala told a Hindi news channel that the party will finance the scheme by reducing five per cent of the central government's establishment expenditure that is Rs.
 60 lakh crore.

 Critiques say that Surjewala has lied as the actual expenditure is less than Rs.
 60 lakh crore.